Client Side Scripting

 However, let’s look at exactly how this principle has worked out in our simple counter example.
 If you look closely at the new HTML, it turns out that we’ve had to add a class to the button.
 We added this class so that we could look the button up in JavaScript and add in an event handler for the “click” event.

-Now, in both the HTML and the JavaScript, this class name is just a string and there isn’t any process to verify that the button has the right classes on it or its parents to ensure that the event handler is actually added to the right element.
+Now, in both the HTML and the JavaScript, this class name is just a string and there isn’t any process to verify that the button has the right classes on it or its ancestors to ensure that the event handler is actually added to the right element.

 Unfortunately, it has turned out that the careless use of CSS selectors in JavaScript can cause what is known as jQuery soup. jQuery soup is a situation where: